DavidHaynesHasGitHub/GA/source/index.html.md

 Those clients who do encounter a throttle threshold will get met with a HTTP 503 response code and the error XML node populated.

-We encourage all API developers to anticipate this error and take appropriate measures like:
+We encourage all API developers to anticipate this error and take appropriate measures like:<br>
-• using a cached value from a previous call, or
+• Using a cached value from a previous call
-• passing on a message to the end user that is subjected to this behavior (if any)
+<br>• Passing on a message to the end user that is subjected to this behavior (if any)
-• implement exponential back-off in your logic (see below) Before starting, anyone organization wishing to use this API, must have been provided authentication credentials.
+<br>• Implement exponential back-off in your logic (see below) <br>Before starting, anyone organization wishing to use this API, must have been provided authentication credentials.

 # Authentication Credentials